 Does Caffeine Cause Migraine?
 Getting to Know Caffeine’s Varied Effects on Migraine

-Caffeine is often cited as a headache trigger, but for some people with migraine, a cup of coffee can offer some relief in the midst of an attack.
-Still others who have caffeine frequently can suffer migraine attacks triggered by withdrawal when they skip their morning cup of joe.
+Caffeine is often cited as a headache trigger, but for some people with migraines, a cup of coffee can offer some relief in the midst of an attack.
+Still, others who have caffeine frequently can suffer migraine attacks triggered by caffeine withdrawal when they skip their morning cup of joe.
 Often, the key determining factor is the quantity of caffeine consumed: many over-the-counter migraine and headache medications contain caffeine as a key active ingredient, but it is typically included for its role in aiding the body’s absorption of these medicines rather than as a treatment itself.

 Still, the line between how much coffee, tea or soda will relieve a headache versus the quantity that will cause one can vary widely from person to person, and depends on a variety of factors.
 Read on for tips on how to determine how much caffeine is right for your migraine management plan.

 Caffeine is a commonly-cited migraine food trigger, along with alcohol, artificial sweeteners, and MSG, but for some people small doses of caffeine can provide migraine relief.
 On the other end of the spectrum, people who consume large quantities of caffeine regularly may be at risk for withdrawal symptoms if they try to quit “cold turkey,” and that withdrawal can itself be a migraine trigger.
 Caffeine’s effects on an individual with migraines also depend on how much water that person drinks between cups.
 Coffee, tea or caffeinated soda can affect migraine symptoms indirectly by causing dehydration.
 You should try to drink at least eight, eight-ounce glasses of water per day if you aren’t drinking caffeinated drinks; if you are, try to add a full glass for each cup to offset its dehydrating effects.